 I always test headphones with music and really enjoyed that bass extension.
 I’m not a bass head, but I like a solid low-end to complement the clarity and details in the mids and highs.
 I especially liked them for electronic music where the bass could provide a thrumming bed under the melody.
 The layering on Eminus’s Drifting was especially, with nice punch from the kick and the almost electrical texture of the synth overlaying the bass.
 At the same time, the HD 560S did a great job with acoustic tracks like Coheed and Cambria’s Mother Superior (acoustic version).
 The texture and chime-like quality of the guitars elevated the track in a realistic way.

 The downside, however, is that these headphones will shine a spotlight on bad recordings.
 Dopamine by Angel Vivaldi didn’t sound anemic like it does on some headphones, but it did sound congested in its opening minutes.
-It opens up, but the HD 560S confirmed what I’d long suspected about one of my favorite songs - the mastering just isn’t up to that guitar god’s usual standard — even on the rest of the album.
+It opens up, but the HD 560S confirmed what I’d long suspected about one of my favorite songs - the mastering just isn’t up to Vivaldi's usual standard — even on the rest of the album.

 In some ways, it’s clear that the Sennheiser HD 560S is an entry-level audiophile headphone, but it’s also just so good that it’s easy to look past things like its plastic build.
 This headphone has it where it matters most: it sounds great, can be worn comfortably for an entire workday, and offers much-improved bass response and soundstage over one of the previous open-back greats, the HD 6XX.
 Whether you’re gaming, listening to music, video conferencing, or all three, this is simply an outstanding headphone that is well worth the $199 cost of entry.